ERGO-Code/HiGHS/docs/src/installation.md

  * [https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases](https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases)

 Multiple versions are available.
 Each version has the form `vX.Y.Z`.
-In general, you should choose the most recent versinon.
+In general, you should choose the most recent version.

 To install a precompiled binary, download the appropriate `HiGHSstatic.vX.Y.Z.[platform-string].tar.gz` file and extract the executable located at `/bin/highs`.